odiminox/SORATHIVM/README.md

-# blueprint
+# SORATHIVM

-Blueprint is a 3D engine designed for the creation of demoscene productions.
+SORATHIVM is a 3D engine designed for the creation of demoscene productions.